exasol/error-reporting-java/README.md

 ### Mitigations

-The mitigations describe actions the user can take to resolve the error: Here is an example of a mitigation definition:
+The mitigations describe actions the user can take to resolve the error.
+Here is an example of a mitigation definition:

 ```java
 ExaError.messageBuilder("E-TEST-2")